Calculating temperature excursion thresholds for biologics

 ValueError: Total observation interval cannot be zero Missing interval_seconds or duplicate timestamps Implement a pre-flight validator that enforces monotonic timestamp progression and calculates deltas from UTC epoch.

 Audit hash mismatch during QA review Non-deterministic JSON serialization or floating-point drift Use sort_keys=True in json.dumps().
-Round MKT to 4 decimal places before hashing to eliminate IEEE-754 representation variance.
+Round MKT to 4 decimal places before hashing.

 False quarantine triggers during HVAC defrost cycles Overly sensitive instantaneous threshold logic Shift evaluation to rolling 24h/72h MKT windows.
 Configure defrost cycle exclusions in the data ingestion layer per Establishing Temperature Excursion Thresholds by Product guidelines.